enrique-lozano/My-Readme-Template/README.md

 # My-Readme-Template 💥💯
 Brief description of a few lines about the project, technologies used in the development...
+Use emoticons in each of the readMe titles, so that they correctly represent the section.

 ## Run it 🚀
 You could try our demo at https://link.com and that it's!